Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Utilising a CEM will help your customer service agents respond faster to queries with better information.

-At Whistl, we interviewed 1000 UK consumers to understand how e-tailers can improve the experience their customers receive when using call centre support.
-We found that waiting time and average call handling time is important; longer than 5 minutes was deemed unreasonable but people would stay on hold for 9.1 minutes and 69% would hang up after 10 minutes.
+At Whistl, we interviewed 1,000 UK consumers to understand how e-tailers can improve the customer experience when using call centre support.
+We found that waiting time and average call handling time are important; longer than 5 minutes was deemed unreasonable, but people would stay on hold for 9.1 minutes, and 69% would hang up after 10 minutes.
 We also found that consumers don’t mind if you use recorded messages, provided that they come across as personable, relevant and friendly.

 Taking a look at other channels, the Eptica study reinforces Whistl’s findings; customers demand speed across all channels, but not so much as via phone.
 While 52% wouldn't wait more than 5 minutes for their call to be answered, 48% felt the same when using live chat and 40% would leave a website when self-serving if they couldn't find the required information within 5 minutes.
-Customers are more patient on social media, with 28% of those on Twitter and 25% on Facebook expecting a response in 5 minutes.
-While email is consumers' favourite channel to make a complaint on, they are willing to wait for the longest for a response, with only 16% demanding their email is answered fully within 5 minutes.
+Customers are more patient on social media, with 28% on Twitter and 25% on Facebook expecting a response within 5 minutes.
+While email is consumers' favourite channel for making a complaint, they are willing to wait the longest for a response, with only 16% demanding their email is answered within 5 minutes.

 Customers love personalisation